Legal Insights for the Hispanic Community · · 17 min read

 • Provide Accurate Information: Youth applicants must fill out the application with precise personal details and a clear job description to make the process smoother.

-• Obtain Parental Consent: If you’re under 18, getting parental or guardian approval for employment is essential before moving forward.
+• Obtain Parental Consent: If you’re under 18, getting parental permission is essential before moving forward.

 The central node represents the overall application process, while the branches show specific responsibilities for employers and youth.
 Each sub-branch details what each party needs to do, making it easy to understand their roles.